-If you'd like to win the $40 worth of tagua beads to create your own awesome designs, please make a comment below.
+If you would like to make tagua bead jewelry and perhaps do your part and raise awareness of the plight of elephants, then have a go at this Ecuadorian Hands giveaway for $40 worth of tagua beads.
+Please make a comment below.
 Make sure you leave contact info if you do not have an online shop or blog.

 Subscribers need to click on the post title to come to my actual blog.
 Scroll down and enter your comment.
 Pick Name/URL.
 If you don't have a store or blog, leave the URL blank.